OliverHeffernan/DataFlow/README.md

 # DataFlow
 DataFlow is a spreadsheet app with keyboard commands, similar to Vim/Neovim.
 This allows for fast manipulation of your spreadsheets.
-You can access the web app <a href="https://oliverheffernan.github.io/DataFlow/">here</a>.

 ## Local Installation
 ### MacOS: